 Volunteer Application Process:

-VIA LINK/ 2-1-1 requires that applicants for the Hotline Specialist Training program meet the following criteria:
+VIA LINK/ 2-1-1 requires that applicants for the Helpline Specialist Training program meet the following criteria:

 - Employment, internship, and/or volunteering experiences in the above helping professions will also be considered.